apache/qpid-proton/INSTALL.md

-When `SYSINSTALL_BINDINGS` is enabled (`ON`), the `CMAKE_INSTALL_PREFIX` does not affect the location for where the language bindings (Python, Perl, PHP, Ruby) are installed.
+When `SYSINSTALL_BINDINGS` is enabled (`ON`), the `CMAKE_INSTALL_PREFIX` does not affect the location for where the language bindings (Python and Ruby) are installed.
 For those elements, the location is determined by the language interpreter itself; that is, each interpreter is queried for the proper location for extensions.